-Gully erosion can be effectively stabilized by vetiver hedges.
+• Gully erosion can be effectively stabilized by vetiver hedges.
 When planted on contour line above gully head, vetiver hedges will spread and slow down runoff water and stop the advancement of gully heads.
-This is well illustrated at a number of gullies in both cropping and grazing lands.
+This is well illustrated at a number of gullies in both cropping and grazing land.
 Following the control of active erosion at the gully heads, gully floors are normally revegetated naturally with native species.

-6.3 The Use of Vetiver for Soil and Water Conservation on Farmlands in Northern Thailand the upper northern part (8.58 million ha) has 72% of highlands, 16.7% of upland, and 11.3% of lowlands and water areas (Inthapan et al. 2000).
+6.3 The Use of Vetiver for Soil and Water Conservation on Farmlands in Northern Thailand

+The northern part of Thailand covers an area of about one third of the country (17 million ha), comprising 52% highlands area, 33% uplands, and 15% lowlands.
+Particularly, the upper northern part (8.58 million) has 72% of highlands, 16.7% of upland, and 11.3% of lowlands and water areas (Inthapan et al. 2000).
 Increase in the pressures of hill-tribe population and the land in the low-land agricultural areas, the forest encroachment was increased markedly in the highlands for slash-and-burn and shifting cultivation.
 Soils are degraded because erosion rate increases rapidly each year.
 The estimate soil loss was from 50-300 t/ha/yr (Inthapan et al. 1996).
 Economic loss, calculated from the value of N, P and K, was equivalent to about \$ 95/year (DLD 1999).
 As a consequence of the traditional cropping system without soil and water conservation system and the proper crop management, soil fertility and crop yield were decreased.
 Consequently, farmers' life is impeded; it is also posting great threats to the environment and ecological balance.
 In particular, soil, water, and forest are being destroyed rapidly.